Adam-Alive/personal-finance-tracker/README.md

 The CLI template uses Courier New.

 ## User Stories
-As a user I would like to see instructions about the app so that I can use it.
+As a user, I would like to see instructions about the app so that I can use it.

-As a user I would like to enter my financial data effectively.
+As a user, I would like to enter my financial data effectively.

-As a user I would like to enter my own expenditure categories.
+As a user, I would like to enter my own expenditure categories.

-As a user I would like to see a summary of my finances and disposable income.
+As a user, I would like to see a summary of my finances and disposable income.

-As a user I would like to restart the app to use again or exit.
+As a user, I would like to restart the app to use again or exit.

 ## Features

 ### Existing Features
 - **Welcome and Instructions**

     - The first page welcomes the user to the app, outlines its purpose, and presents a clear set of instructions.
 The user is invited to press RETURN to begin.